NMRExchangeFormat/NEF/specification/Overview.md

     There are two kinds of wildcards:

       '%' for 'any sequence of digits', equivalent to the regular expression "[0-9]+".

-      '\*' for 'any whitespace-free string', equivalent to the regular expression ".\*".
 Note that this makes '%%'  equivalent to the regular expression "[0-9][0-9]+", which will only be required in exceptional cases.
 In all common cases strings of multiple digits should be dealt with using the simpler '%'.

+      '\*' for 'any whitespace-free string', including the empty string, equivalent to the regular expression "\S\*".

       In normal current usage '%' wildcard
       expressions will be used for NMR-equivalent atoms, and '\*' expressions must only  be used where '%' expressions would not suffice.
-In practice this means that all common cases of equivalent atoms are expressed with '%' (ALA HB%, ASN HB%, ASN HD%, LEU HD1%, LEU HD%, LEU CD%, TYR CD%, TYR HD%, LYS HZ%, ...).
+In practice this means that for proteins all common cases of equivalent atoms are expressed with '%' (ALA HB%, ASN HB%, ASN HD%, LEU HD1%, LEU HD%, LEU CD%, TYR CD%, TYR HD%, LYS HZ%, ...).
 Notably N-terminal -NH3+ would be 'H%', as would N-terminal -NH2.  '\*' would only be
       used where necessary, mainly for 'H\*', 'C\*', '\*',  ... (all protons, all carbons,  all atoms, etc.).

-    10. IUPAC pseudoatom names (ALA MB, SER QB, etc.) are reserved for the original meaning, i.e. a separate atom positioned at the centroid with zero van der Waals radius.
+    10. IUPAC pseudoatom names (ALA MB, SER QB, etc.) are NOT expanded into sets of atoms.
+They are reserved for the original meaning, i.e. a geometric point positioned at the centroid with zero van der Waals radius.
 A restraint to ALA MB would be different from one to ALA HB%, and it would be an error to confuse them.
 E.g. ALA MB and ALA HB% can both appear in the same shift list, if both are needed e.g. in different